erk0002/-OBSELETE-erk0002.github.io/README.md

 # erk0002.github.io

 This is the first git repository made by Tristan.
-It's contents include the html, css, and an image used to create a profile website with information related to Tristan.
+It's contents include the html, css, javascript, and an image used to create a profile website with information related to Tristan.

 ## How to access: